 If customer loyalty has a direct correlation to customer engagement (and many a loyalty expert thinks so), then Pinterest may be emerging as a powerful new tool for retailers in their quest to engage, keep and grow their best customers.

-According to the 2012 Social and Mobile Commerce Study, a joint research project by Shop.org, comScore and The Partnering Group, the visually engaging social media site Pinterest has emerged as a force to be reckoned with among the social media arena.
+According to the 2012 Social and Mobile Commerce Study, a joint research project by Shop.org, comScore and The Partnering Group, the visually engaging social media site Pinterest has emerged as a force to be reckoned with in the social media arena.

 Online U.S. consumers reported that they already follow an average of 9.3 retail companies on the site, compared to only 6.9 retailers they follow on Facebook and 8.5 retailers they track via Twitter.